Join the Gluten Freevolution

 Our Gluten Freevolution campaign aims to drive improvements in food for people with coeliac disease.

-The number of people on a gluten free diet is on the rise.
-And so is the demand for gluten free food when going out for a meal or grabbing something quick and easy when on the move.
-We want to make it easy for you to help the gluten free community by catering better for them, whilst also ensuring that you have all the information you need to create great and safe gluten free food.
+The number of people on a gluten free diet is on the rise and so is the demand for gluten free food when going out for a meal or grabbing something quick and easy.

 Cyril our duck, with the help of our fabulous patron, Caroline Quentin, is leading a Gluten Freevolution